ChristerNilsson/Shortcut/README.md

 A simple mathematical two person game.
 The object is to make the left number equal the right.
-Every operation costs twn seconds.
+Every operation costs ten seconds.

 ## Usage

-Not available as an app yet.
-You may try the link above.
+Use the link above.